 There is a significant emphasis placed on literacy in lessons, with a regular focus on creative writing and comprehension tasks in the context of Humanities issues.
 Students are asked to review and improve their approach, with support given by teachers.

 Students undertake termly Homework Projects for which they take full responsibility.
-These projects are designed to give the students ownership of all aspects of their work from their own selected title, to their research and their method of presentation.
+These projects are designed to give the students ownership of all aspects of their work from their own selected title to their research, and their method of presentation.
 Students are expected to show Literacy, Numeracy, Creative and ICT skills and a major role is to communicate with friends, family, neighbours and the local community in designing and adapting the project.
-Projects titles for students to investigate include: “Is there more hate or love in the world?”, “Will we ever achieve equal rights?” and “Has technology had more of a positive or negative effect on society?”
+Projects titles for students to investigate include: “Is there more hate or love in the world?”, “Will we ever achieve equal rights?” and “Has technology had more of a positive or negative effect on society?”.
+An alternative homework booklet focuses on Humanities Mastery skills for the term.

 What will be studied in Year 7

 Geography units include map skills, Urbanisation, Hydrology, India and Economic Activity.
 In History lessons, students investigate the Middle Ages, study a unit on the Black Peoples of the Americas and evaluate the Role of Women throughout history.
-Religious Education includes a study of Christianity and Religion in the UK today.
+Religious Education includes the unit “People of God” and Religion in the UK today.

 What will be studied in Year 8